Breaking: Emilia Romagna GP cancelled due to flooding

 The main concern was not just for all those involved in the event, but also for the safety of the tens of thousands of people who were due to travel to Imola and the surrounding region, with many roads already inaccessible given the flooding.

-Already, two people have been killed in recent weeks by the extreme weather in the Emilia-Romagna region, and many have had to flee their homes, with local emergency services stretched.
+Already, three people have been killed in recent weeks by the extreme weather in the Emilia-Romagna region, and many have had to flee their homes, with local emergency services stretched.

 Join the discussion below in the Speedcafe.com comments section